Flood (Halo): Cultural impact

-Merchandise

-The Flood have been featured in four series of Halo action figures, produced by Joyride Studios.
-For Halo: Combat Evolved, Joyride produced a Carrier Form and Infection form bundle.
-Halo 2s series contains both a human combat form and infection form (bundled with the Master Chief), which were released after the video game.
-Armchair Empire's review of the figure expressed the sentiment that Joyride's models could not totally capture the ghoulishness texture and detail of the Flood.
-McFarlane Toys produced action figures for Halo 3, and the third released series featured a human combat form.
-Other merchandise includes an Xbox 360 Avatar prop, and a limited edition silver-plated statue of Master Chief fighting a Flood form.

-Critical reception

 The surprise appearance of the Flood during Halo: Combat Evolved was seen as an important plot twist and a scary moment even after repeat playthroughs of the game.
 Gamasutra, writing about video game plots, gives the example of the Flood not only as an important reversal to the story of Halo, but an example of how games are made more interesting by twists in the plot.
 Rolling Stone and Kotaku credited the appearance of the Flood as an excellent way the game kept players on their toes, forcing them to adjust their strategies; Rolling Stone called the twist as shocking "as if, several levels into a game of Pac-Man, the dots suddenly began to attack you".
 IGN described Flood as one of their favorite video game monsters of all time, stating that "We like the Flood, but we hate them so very much."

 Despite the positive acclaim in Halo, the response to the presence of the Flood in Halo 2 and Halo 3 was mixed.
 A panel of online reviewers noted that the Flood appeared in Halo 2 for no obvious reasons, and was simply described as "aggravating" to play against.
-Similarly, reviewers including Victor Godinez of The Dallas Morning News felt that the Flood was too derivative of other sci-fi stereotypes, and functioned as "space zombies".
 Daniel Weissenberger of Gamecritics.com noted in his review of Halo 3 that even though the Flood looked better than ever, its single strategy of rushing the player proved tedious over time.
 GamesRadar's Charlie Barratt listed the Flood as the worst part of Halo, contrasting what he considered fun, vibrant and open levels before the Flood's appearance with confined spaces and predictable enemies.